hypirion/inlein/CONTRIBUTING.md

 don't write tests.
 Make a reasonable attempt to avoid lines longer than 80 columns or function bodies longer than 20 lines.
 Don't use `when` unless it's for side-effects.

+## Tests

+Before you're asking for a pull request, we would be very happy if you ensure that the changes you've done doesn't break any of the existing test cases.
+While there is a test suite, it's not terribly thorough, so don't put too much trust in it.
+Patches which add test coverage for the functionality they change are especially welcome.

+(TODO: Standardise testing?)